-Welcome to the April 18, 2014 edition of ACM TechNews, providing timely information for IT professionals three times a week.
+Welcome to the December 2, 2016 edition of ACM TechNews, providing timely information for IT professionals three times a week.

 ACM TechNews mobile apps are available for Android phones and tablets (click here) and for iPhones (click here) and iPads (click here).

 HEADLINES AT A GLANCE

 Six Seconds to Hack a Credit Card